-Think of this workshop as the "Owner's Manual" to Photoshop - - I'll show you how to effectively navigate through a complex program.

-You'll learn those functions that you really need and want as a photographer.
-You'll learn what's important and what you can ignore (heck, you'll only need to use about 10-15% of the program!).
-Without this "Owner's Manual", you'll truly be lost.
+Think of this workshop as the "Roadmap" to Photoshop - - I'll show you how to effectively navigate through a complex program, showing those functions you really need and want as a photographer.
+You'll learn what's important and what you can ignore.
+Without this "Roadmap", you'll truly be lost.

-Like most Owner's Manuals, this workshop is not glamorous or exciting - It's the automotive equivalent of how to turn on your car, how to put your car in gear, where are the windshield wipers, and so on - basic but necessary stuff.
+This Roadmap is not "sexy" - this seminar Is the automotive equivalent of the Owner's Manual - how to turn on your car, how to put your car in gear, where are the windshield wipers, and so on - basic but necessary stuff.